 Joshua Feinberg, the Vice President and Co-Founder of SP Home Run explains the problem that results when your website does not contain CTA’s or a place where people can reach out to your company.
 Feinberg says, “The problem with having only two places where someone can raise their hand and say yes I want to be a lead, is the time somebody is ready to fill your forms out -- and by this time they are 80-90% baked.”

 When a lead is 80-90% baked, Feinberg says, “80-90% of their decision is over by the time they are ready to raise their hand and talk with somebody from your sales team.”

-The problem that companies tend to face is that their content is not relevant enough to their buyer persona or the content is not significant enough for them to read.
-Having irrelevant content puts a halt on creating effective landing pages and putting them in front of premium content because people will not think your content is worthwhile.
+The problem that companies tend to face is that their content is irrelevant to their buyer persona or not significant enough for them to read.
+Having irrelevant content stops creating effective landing pages and putting them before premium content because people will not think your content is worthwhile.
 Without a landing page or form, there is absolutely no way you can capture potential leads.

-To avoid these common mistakes, you must have various conversion paths and plenty of premium content that will be attractive to visitors and leads at each stage of the buyer’s journey - and specific to their buyer persona.
+To avoid these common mistakes, you must have various conversion paths and plenty of premium content that will attract visitors and leads at each stage of the buyer’s journey - and specific to their buyer persona.

 Additionally, you must have landing pages and forms in front of the premium content your team spends hours creating.
-If you do not have landing pages or forms, you will not capture any leads.
+You will not capture any leads if you do not have landing pages or forms.

 Have you been successful with data center lead generation?
 Have you experienced either of these mistakes?
 Share your thoughts in the comments below.